JunShern/Pyano/README.md

    ```bash
    sudo apt-get install fluidsynth
    ```

+4. Software synths like FluidSynth require SoundFonts to produce sound; these SoundFonts tell your synthesizer what sounds to make when Pyano asks the synthesizer to 'Play middle C on a trombone'.
+   Many different SoundFonts exist, but the 'FluidR3_GM' SoundFont has been tested and sounds great.
+Recent versions of Ubuntu come with this SoundFont (located at `/usr/share/sounds/sf2/FluidR3_GM.sf2`, but you can easily find and download other SoundFonts online.

 ###Setup
 There are many ways to fit Pyano into your musical workflow, but it all involves connecting Pyano to a software synth.
 The simplest, officially supported setup is described below: